CihanTAYLAN/project-context-to-md-file/README.md

 ## Configuration

-The tool uses `.context.env` file for configuration.
+The tool uses `.env.context` file for configuration.
 If not present, a sample will be created on first run.

 ### Configuration Options